nigelelliott/cnn/README.md

 3. Run `npm start` to run the application.
 The application will be running at http://localhost:3333
 4. Run `npm test` to run the unit tests.

+NOTE: you may need to update the hashtag (in `main/config.json`) to something with more frequent tweets to see the real-time updates.

 ## Assumptions

 - Liberal use of ES6 syntax is ok... (requires Node v4 or higher to run)
 - Relies on some modern browser features e.g. Fetch API.
 We could use a polyfill for other browsers in a real-world scenario.
+- It would probably be better to use socket.io and the Twitter streaming API if we had more time.
 - The app is structured in such a way that it would be easy to expand in the future.
 Some of the folder structure may be overkill for such a small app.
 - The test directory is just a brief overview of how I would setup and unit test the components.
 To more thoroughly test we would probably have unit tests for the server code and also some integration tests.